manggic/CodeEvolutionNextJs/README.md

 5. If you navigate directly to the page route, the HTML file is served
 6. If you navigate to the page route from a diff route, the page is created client side using the js and JSON prefetched from the server
+7. The pre-rendered static pages can be pushed to CDN,cached and served to clients across the globe almost instantly.
+8. Static content is fast and better for SEO as they are immediately indexed by search engines.
+9. Static generation with getStaticProps for data fetching and getStaticPaths for dynamic pages seems like a really good approach to a wide variety of app in production

 ### Server Side Rendering